 “Commander Vaelor.”
 Cephal replied.
 “It’s good to hear your voice and to know that you’re still alive.
 Whatever you have to say, I’m patching it through to everyone else.”

 “Be on the lookout for anything coming out of hyperspace.
-We’ve got enemy reinforcements coming, they’re not a part of the Valkoran military.”
+We’ve got enemy reinforcements coming, and they’re not a part of the Valkoran military.”

 “We’re not picking up anything ready to drop out of hyper-….
 Wait a second!
 We’re picking up… some wormholes… and some creatures that vaguely resemble starships are coming out of them!”